I’ve spent much of my adult life trying to “find myself.”

 The very things we fear can become the things that lead to our greatest strength and create a life well-lived.

 So I’ve put away the self-help books.
 I stopped looking for the perfect plan.
 And I found that when I stopped searching for some unknown version of myself, I stopped fighting myself, and I was finally able to take a deep breath.

 In all of my brokenness, I come home to my body and surrender my life to God.
 And in that, I’ve lived more life.
 I’ve accomplished more things.
 I’ve found more joy.
 I’ve experienced more growth.

-And I found all of the feelings I was searching for in a world they never existed.
+And I found all of the feelings I was searching for in a world that never existed.

 You don’t have to keep searching.
 You just have to come home to your brokenness and realize that your imperfection will never be enough.
 But we have the privilege of surrendering to the one who is enough, and in that, we can begin to live.

 And our insecurity our confidence.

 Because God is enough, and that makes us enough.